-The use of computer-aided dispatch (CAD) systems in law enforcement are synonymous with modern policing 911 dispatch software and public safety software.
+The use of computer-aided dispatch (CAD) systems in law enforcement are synonymous with modern policing 911 dispatch software, public safety software. and public safety solutions.
 Public safety agencies have come to rely on the interoperability of a robust CAD system as an integral part of their operations.
 These digital technologies have evolved significantly since police dispatching software consisted of a punch-card with handwritten notes.

 As CAD systems software advances, it is able to provide far more functionality than simple record keeping.
 Today, CAD in law enforcement combines with records management systems, mobile data terminals, and external programs, to provide first responders and 911 dispatchers the most up-to-date tools to best serve their communities.

 From the moment a 911 call is placed, the police CAD system is already compiling a host of essential information for the dispatcher and law enforcement units.
-Integrated mapping systems let 911 dispatchers know the location of a caller and whether the call was placed from a mobile phone or traditional landline.
+CAD integration and mapping systems let 911 dispatchers know the location of a caller and whether the call was placed from a mobile phone or traditional landline.
 In the event a caller is unable to speak or does not know their location, 911 dispatch software utilizes a mapping feature that can be vital in determining where help is needed.
 Additionally, computer-aided dispatch systems have the ability to identify which law enforcement units are available to respond.
 When combined with mapping technology which pinpoints the location of available police units, both dispatchers and patrol supervisors can make crucial decisions about response assignments.

 Computer-Aided Dispatch System for Law Enforcement Reduces Two-Way Radio Traffic